Intermittent Fasting Myths: 8 Things Most People Don’t Know About IF

 Well, the good news is that science has shown that this is just not true.

-On the other hand, science has shown that when you consistently restrict your calorie consumption, you do lose weight BUT approximately 1/3 of the weight that is lost is from lean (muscle) tissue.
+On the other hand, science has shown that you lose weight when you consistently restrict your calorie consumption, BUT approximately 1/3 of the weight lost is from lean (muscle) tissue.

-This can lead to a slower metabolic rate over time
+As you would expect, this can lead to a slower metabolic rate over time and promotes weight regain.

-In contrast, there is evidence that following an alternate day fasting regimen for just 21 days resulted in a substantial increase in the number of fat grams burned over a 24 hour period:
+In contrast, there is evidence that following an alternate day fasting regimen for just 21 days resulted in a substantial increase in the number of fat grams burned over 24 hours from 64 grams per day to 101 grams per day after following this program.

 That is significant and indicates that IF programs can enhance fat metabolism.

 Blasphemy!
-One of the best parts about intermittent fasting is it can reduce toxic load and turn your body into a well-oiled machine.
+One of the best parts about intermittent fasting is how it reduces toxic load and turns your body into a well-oiled machine.

-During fasting, the process that your cells use to eliminate waste products, called autophagy, is activated.
+During fasting, the process your cells use to eliminate waste products, called autophagy, is activated.

-This means you are cleaning out the “junk” when you are fasting, and this process:
+Through autophagy, you are cleaning out the “junk” when you are fasting.

-Appears to be critical to the survival of every cell in your body
+This process appears to be critical to the survival of every cell in your body and has been linked to a greater lifespan.

 And it comes in the form of another fad-turned-lifestyle choice: activated charcoal.